Huygens' clocks at the microscale

 Full analytical calculations and numerical validation of the approximations for Eq.~\eqref{eq:Vdelta} are presented in SI Sec.~S2.
+This is a classical Adler model of synchronization~\cite{adler, Shlomovitz:2014gv, Aubret:2018cca, eLife.Brumley.2014}.
 The washboard potential $V_\delta (\delta)$ presents local minima, which result from the periodicity of the cosine function and define synchronous states, separated by slips as observed in the experiment and simulations.
 For small $\omega_2-\omega_1$, the position of the minima is given by $\delta_\mathrm{min} \approx (2k+1)\pi$, with $k$ integer [Fig.~\ref{fig3}(b-c)].
 Eq.~\eqref{eq:Vdelta} only admits minima for $\delta$ if $|\omega_2-\omega_1| < \frac{\mu_0 k}{8 R^3}$, setting a necessary condition for the synchronization for co-rotors.
+For counter-rotors, for which $\omega_1$ and $\omega_2$ have opposite signs, we obtain an analogous equation for $\dot{\phi}$ with effective potential $ V_\phi(\phi) \approx \frac{k_\mathrm{B}T}{2D_r}\left[-(\omega_1+\omega_2)\phi + 0.5\, \frac{\mu_0 k}{R^3} \cos\phi\right]$ [SI Sec.~S2].
+The condition for the synchronization of two counter-rotors becomes $|\omega_1+\omega_2| < 0.5\, \frac{\mu_0 k}{R^3}$, less restrictive than for co-rotors, in line with our intuition of why counter-rotors synchronise better than co-rotors in simulations, all other parameters being equal.